Question for Short Debate

 The funding cuts have been dramatic.
 Critically, they include £890 million in preventive services, including measures to avoid the need to admit people to hospitals, thereby adding to the problems of a radically overstretched NHS.
 Yet the Government expect councils somehow to reduce the number of what are described as “social care attributable delayed transfers of care”.
 As the LGA points out, such delays are a symptom of the problems of pressure on the NHS, not its cause.
 Even if the funding gap were closed, this would still leave the service significantly less well funded than in 2010, before taking into account the increasing demand of an ageing population and greater recognition of the need to tackle issues such as mental health in adults and children, which have manifested themselves increasingly over time.

-Meanwhile, the Association of Directors of Adult Social Services point out that, in addition to an extra £2 billion by 2020,
+Meanwhile, the Association of Directors of Adult Social Services points out that, in addition to an extra £2 billion by 2020,

 “just to stabilize the market and to enable key statutory duties to be fulfilled”,